Hogfeldt/bioconda_recipe_gen/README.md

 	* conda config --add channels bioconda
 * Install bioconda-utils: conda install bioconda-utils=0.15.10
 * You can now run the script: python3 bioconda_recipe_gen.py

+### How to run the script
+First, run the following command: python3 setup.py develop You can now run the program by calling: bioconda-recipe-gen And you can run the tests by calling: python3 setup.py test